 2019 - Held the First Pastor's Hall of Fame on March 30, 2019 at the Hospitality House.

 2020-Virginia Board of Historic Resources approved the John J. Wright School highway marker at its meeting on June 20, 2019.
-Activities limited by the pandemic.
+Activities limited by the pandemic through the present.